 With so many things to see on the island, a one-week holiday is nowhere near enough, but if time is an issue, here are 5 things not to miss:

-- The Pakleni Islands – gorgeous emerald jewels in front of Hvar Town and the beach beaches and chance to avoid the crowds.
+- The Pakleni Islands – gorgeous emerald jewels in front of Hvar Town and the best beaches and chance to avoid the crowds.

 - The wine – there are several indigenous grapes which only grow on Hvar.
 These include Bogdanusa, which translates as a ‘gift from God.’
 Do try the local wine, or even better, do on a wine tour.